 All businesses pursuing digital transformation also must be supported by a workforce that is excited about the opportunities that digital disruption presents, and inspired by the vision that has been defined by the leadership team.
 In fact, we have found that this excitement is a hallmark of a company that is, or is poised to become, a digital leader.

 Another characteristic of a digital leader is an executive team that is invigorated by change, is curious and engaged, and is excited — and not frightened — about the opportunities that digital transformation presents to the business.
 Many traditional leaders do not fit that mold.
 However, if they believe in legacy and longevity for their business, they have no choice but to embrace disruptive change.
-If they are unable or unwilling to do that, then they must at least invest in talented people who can guide the organisation through digital transformation today, and become the leaders of tomorrow’s digital enterprise.
+If they are unable or unwilling to do that, then they must at least invest in talented people who can guide the organization through digital transformation today, and become the leaders of tomorrow’s digital enterprise.